 Your kidneys are vital to your health!
 Your kidneys perform many important jobs such as getting rid of too much water or keeping water, removing waste from the body, and keeping many electrolytes and chemicals in proper functioning balance.
 Your kidneys also make important hormones that help control blood pressure, make red blood cells and keep your bones strong.

 Chronic kidney disease (CKD) is a serious health problem for many Americans.
 CKD can make you feel tired or have pain and can lead to many other serious symptoms/illnesses and even death.
 In CKD, your kidneys are damaged and don’t work properly.
-It’s called “chronic” because the damage to kidneys happens slowly over a long period of time and does not go away by itself.
+It’s called “chronic” because the damage to the kidneys happens slowly over a long period of time and does not go away by itself.

 Untreated, CKD often gets worse over time and may lead to kidney failure.
 If your kidneys fail, you will need regular dialysis or a kidney transplant to maintain your health.

-While all ethnic groups can get CKD, African Americans, in particular, are at greater risk for CKD.
+While all ethnic groups can get CKD, African Americans/Blacks, in particular, are at greater risk for CKD.
 Diabetes and high blood pressure are the two most common reasons for CKD.
 Scientists are studying other possible reasons for this increased risk, but consider these facts:

 Many people are afraid to learn that they have kidney disease because they think that all kidney disease leads to dialysis.
 However, most people with kidney disease can be managed thru medication, diet and activity and won’t need dialysis.
 Many people with mild kidney disease can continue to live a productive life, working, spending time with friends and family, and enjoying normal activities -- if they take steps to stop or slow its progression early.